apisuomi/apisuomi-2.0/components/harvester/README.md

 * enable harvesting of other API-catalogues with RSS feed or metadata API.
 * enable timing configuration of each source harvesting
 * collect log of operations
+* Own database
 * User interfaces: API and UI
+* Provide method for public/community to add single API to catalogue via API and GUI

 ## Development notes